Methodology and sources

 Requires validation

-We flag content when public information is incomplete or ambiguous.
+Used when the public record is partial, ambiguous, or market-specific.
 These items should be confirmed with the bank or primary source before production use.

 Usage: Safe placeholder until verified